 Your Edikaikong soup is ready to be served with your favourite solid meal, be it Eba, Wheat, Semo, Pounded yam or Fufu.

 - Overcooking your vegetables doesn’t only make it overly soft; it also makes it lose its nutritional value.
-So be careful with the timing.
+So be careful with the timing and better use some soup maker.
+For example, with Tefal BL841140

 - This procedure is for the Edikaikong soup in particular and the procedure cannot be substituted for another vegetable soup.